 \subsection{Extension of Toy Example}

 }

-{Following the same simulation design as in the toy example, we now assume the true regression coefficients for the target task as $\boldsymbol { \beta }_1=[0.24 ~0.01~ 0.005~ 0.3 ~0.32 ~0.08 ~0 ~0.26 ~0.25 ~0]^{\top}$.
+{Following the same simulation design as in the toy example, we assume the true regression coefficients for the target task are $\boldsymbol { \beta }_1=[0.24,0.01,0.005,0.3,0.32,0.08,0,0.26,0.25,0]^{\top}$.
 The fourth and fifth elements of $\boldsymbol { \beta }_1$ are the critical points when $n=20$.
 Here, we fix the number of source samples as $m=20$, and $\|\boldsymbol{\delta}\|_2/\|\boldsymbol{\beta}_1\|_2$ is defined as the relative dissimilarity between the target and source tasks.
 In order to illustrate how the combinations of the relative task dissimilarity and the target sample size affect the performance of the TLCp method, we consider the MSE performance by varying $n$ in $[20,180]$ and uniformly selecting $11$ values from $ [0,4]$ as the relative task dissimilarities.
 The relative dissimilarity of two tasks equals zero, indicating that the training datasets for these two tasks are sampled from the same distribution.
-For each target sample size $n$ and the relative task dissimilarity $\|\boldsymbol{\delta}\|_2/\|\boldsymbol{\beta}_1\|_2$, we randomly simulated $20000$ data sets and applied the TLCp approach.
-We tune the hyper parameters of the TLCp model using the rule stated in Theorem $20$.}
+For each target sample size $n$ and the relative task dissimilarity $\|\boldsymbol{\delta}\|_2/\|\boldsymbol{\beta}_1\|_2$, we randomly simulated $20000$ datasets and applied the TLCp approach.
+We tune the hyperparameters of the TLCp model using the rule stated in Theorem $20$.}

-{The contour plots in Figure \ref{simulation_expansion1} show the performance (in terms of MSE and the number of correctly identified features) of Cp and TLCp methods when there are critical features in the true regression model.
+The contour plots in Figure \ref{simulation_expansion1} show the performance (in terms of MSE and the number of correctly identified features) of Cp and TLCp methods when there are critical features in the true regression model.
 The first row of plots shows the MSE performance of the considered models.
 As expected, the proposed TLCp method outperforms the Cp criterion at every sample size, and their performance gap shrinks as the sample size grows.
 In particular, the MSE of the Cp estimator decreases as the number of samples grows, and it remains unchangeable as the relative dissimilarity of tasks varies.
-As the value of relative task dissimilarity changes, the MSE of the TLCp estimator increases initially and decreases when the relative dissimilarity of tasks is large enough.
-The added source task helps the TLCp treat all the critical features as the significant ones.
-Thus, no critical features will be over-deleted in this case.
-The TLCp estimator may still miss the critical features, even though it has a higher probability of identifying all the critical features than the Cp criterion.}
+As the relative task dissimilarity increases, the MSE of the TLCp estimator increases initially and decreases when the relative dissimilarity of tasks is large enough.
+This occurs because the TLCp extracts less useful information from the source task as the growth of the relative task dissimilarity.
+The TLCp stops transferring knowledge from the source task if the dissimilarity grows significantly.